digego/extempore/docs/editor-support.rst

 ``extempore`` is running to kill it, then start it up again (you'll have to reconnect vim to this new Extempore process).

-For more detail on how to 'program' in Extempore, have a look at this post on `interacting with the Extempore compiler`_.

 Known issues
 ^^^^^^^^^^^^